Fire Truck (video game)

-Fire Truck is a black-and-white 1978 arcade game developed and published by Atari, Inc. According to GamesRadar, it was the earliest video game with cooperative gameplay where two players have to work together.
-Fire Truck is built on the multi-directional scrolling technology created for Atari's Super Bug released the previous year.
+Fire Truck is a black-and-white 1978 arcade game developed and published by Atari, Inc. Fire Truck is built on the technology created for Atari's Super Bug game also developed by Allen.

 A single-player version was released as Smokey Joe.
 It is internally identical to Fire Truck.
-Both games were programmed by Howard Delman.
+Both games were programmed by Wendi Allen.
 Fire Truck was distributed in Japan by Namco.

 Gameplay

-Players must cooperate to drive the truck through traffic as far as possible without crashing.
+Players must cooperate to drive the truck through traffic as far as possible without crashing, avoiding parked cars and oil slicks.
 While the game can be played with one player, it was primarily designed for two.
 The front player steers the tractor of the truck sitting down, controlling the gas and brakes, while the rear player stands and steers the tiller for the rear wheels, controlling the swing of the trailer.
-The cabinet also provides the players with bells and horns, although these have no use in the actual game.
+If playing with only one player, the computer controls either the front or the back accordingly.